-KLAMATH FALLS, Ore. – Head Coach Greg Stewart announced recently that North Idaho College transfer Tori Almos (Longview, Wash.) will join the Oregon Tech softball team beginning this fall.
+KLAMATH FALLS, Ore. – Head coach Greg Stewart announced that former Henley High School standout Kelly Scott (Klamath Falls, Ore.) will join the Oregon Tech softball team beginning this fall.

 Scott, a transfer pitcher from Mt.
 Hood Community College, helped guide the Saints to a runner-up finish at the Northwest Athletic Conference softball championships this past year as a freshman.
 Scott will begin her sophomore season for the Owls this fall.

 At Mt.
 Hood CC Scott was a second-team NWAC Southern Region all-star after compiling a 23-7 mark in the circle.
 Scott tallied 137 strikeouts and just 45 walks in 178 innings pitched on the year.